 These Georgian sash windows are huge!
 2.6m high and 1.2m wide.
 They were deglazed, stripped of flaking paint with new timber sections fabricated and fitted.
 The box frames were refurbished with new sash cords, parting beads and staff beads fitted.

 It was lovely to have the full refurbishment project which included, glazing, painting and refitting.

 These metal casement windows were severely corroded with the bottom rails completely dissentegrated.

 The glass and window furniture was removed so that the steel frames could be cleaned of all active corrosion.

 What a pleasure to work on this classic Victorian house.
 The 22 sash windows were in need of refurbishment, numerous bath stone repairs, timber repairs and cast iron rainwater goods refurbished.

-The restoration of the timber orangery was by far the biggest part of the project with 27 rotten windows removed, 57 repairs and 198 pains of glass refitted.
+The restoration of the timber orangery was by far the biggest part of the project with 27 rotten windows removed, 57 timber repairs and 198 panes of glass refitted.

 The new addition of bilfold doors and custom made verander creates a complimentary link to the outside space.

 This 1870,s gable end was severely rotten and in desperate need of renovation.
 The left hand side bargeboard was an enormous 16 foot long and 12 x 2 inches in width and thickness.